Video transcript

 So what does this look like afterwards?
 Schools and principals have significant pressure to answer to the students, et cetera.
 And why?
 First of all, they have a responsibility to answer to the students and parents as that is what the school is for.

-Second of all, it is for enrollment.
-If there's a heavy news about the incompetency of the teachers of their system, there will be less enrollment.
+Second of all, it is for enrolment.
+If there's a heavy news about the incompetency of the teachers of their system, there will be less enrolment.
 Hence, if the teachers are performing so poorly, they'll be sacked in the first place.

 Second of all, about passion.
 So the opposition talked about how these teachers have so much security and financial security, et cetera.
 Two main responses for this.
 First of all, if they are old and hate children, why are they still willing to work in the teaching industry?
 It is most likely because they have some form of passion.